Green Cards for Parents

 entered the U.S.

-Adjustment of Status for Parents Already in the U.S.
+What is the Process for Adjustment of Status with Parents Already in the U.S.?

 If the parents are in the United States on a B-2 tourist visa, they can